thorpej/nabu-keyboard-usb/README.md

 Ok, so you've built the board, now you need to get the firmware onto the Pico.
 This is easy!
 There's a small button on the Pico board.
 What you need to do is to hold that button down while you connect the Pico to your computer using the USB cable.
-When you do that, the Pico will appear on your computer as a hard drive with a FAT file system on it named "RPI-RP2" (exactlty how this appears on your computer is left as an exercise to the reader).
-All you need to do is copy the provided **_nabu_keyboard_usb.uf2_** file onto that file system _et viola!_ your Pico is programmed and has now attached itself as a USB HID devies with 1 keyboard interface and 2 game pad interfaces!
+When you do that, the Pico will appear on your computer as a hard drive with a FAT file system on it named "RPI-RP2" (exactly how this appears on your computer is left as an exercise to the reader).
+All you need to do is copy the provided **_nabu_keyboard_usb.uf2_** file onto that file system _et voilà!_ your Pico is programmed and has now attached itself as a USB HID device with 1 keyboard interface and 2 game pad interfaces!

 Once you've programmed the Pico, you're all set.
 At this point, I recommend unplugging it from the computer before attaching the 9V power brick and NABU keyboard.
 Once everything is cabled up, plug